What is dry skin?

 - Heredity – Tendency of dry skin can run in families.

 - The Weather – The decrease in the humidity levels of the atmosphere and cold or dry weather parches the skin.
 Dryness and itching become common symptoms.
 The drier the air, the stronger the symptoms.
 Dermatologists also advise against prolonged use of air conditioners or air heaters that work by reducing the moisture levels from the air.
 As the moisture content decreases, dry skin risks increase manifold.

 - Hot Showers – Hot shower is considered to be a good remedy for a lot of things including body pain.
 But prolonged exposure to water in higher temperatures, though bearable, might deplete the natural oil supply of the skin and can cause dryness.
 This cannot be remedied quickly because the hot shower actually seems good and standing under it for a long time might aggravate dry skin.

 - Harsh soaps and make up products – In order to combat oily skin, people resort to using harsh soaps that promise oil free skin and end up overdoing it.
 Using a harsh soap will break the natural moisture layers of the skin and cause dry skin.

 - Excessive Scrubbing – Speaking of a cleaning routine, excessive scrubbing also causes dry skin due to the friction which increases the dryness.
-Dermatologists recommend gentle scrubbing treatments regularly instead of harsh cleaning once in a while.
+Dermatologists in mumbai recommend gentle scrubbing treatments regularly instead of harsh cleaning once in a while.

 - Using Allergens / Irritants – Things like fabric conditioners, detergents and even some material used in dresses might trigger dry skin but we may not be aware of it and instead continue using these products because they do not come into contact with the skin directly (though they do so in a circuitous route).
 People do not give the same importance to a detergent that they do for soaps and body lotions and that cause dry skin.